prolego-team/pdd/README.md

 ![alt text](<images/Figure Q2.png>)
 *Figure Q2 - Create transparency with a performance evaluation framework.*

-Use the performance report to get customer feedback and iteratively improve your framework.
+Use the performance report to gather customer feedback and iteratively improve your framework.
 Deploy your AI solution when it meets the necessary performance standards.

-## PDD isn't hard—just different
+## PDD Isn't Hard—Just Different

 This approach, called Performance-Driven Development (PDD), focuses on getting the LLM to perform as needed.